uilab-kaist/coe491-ai-and-society-spring-2024/project.md

-# CS575-ethics-spring-2022-team-project
+# [CoE491A/EE488E/CS492D/STP483A] AI and Its Social Impact / Spring 2023 - Team Project

 ## Schedule
-- Week  3 (3/13): **Team matching, Topic exploration**
+- Week  2 (3/9): **Team matching, Topic exploration**
-- Week  8 (4/17, 4/19): **Project proposal, Peer grading**
+- Week  4 (3/23): **Project proposal, Peer grading**
-  - Slides submission deadline: **23:59, April 16, 2023**
+  - Slides submission deadline: **23:59, March 22, 2023**
   - Peer grading: Real-time
-- Week 11 (5/8, 5/10): **Progress Update, Peer grading**
+- Week  8 (4/20): **Progress Update, Peer grading**
+  - Presentation Video submission deadline: **23:59, April 19, 2023**
+  - Peer grading deadline: **23:59, April 21, 2023**
+- Week 15 (6/8): **Final presentation, Peer grading**
-  - Slides submission deadline: **23:59, May 7, 2023**
+  - Slides submission deadline: **23:59, June 7, 2023**
   -  Peer grading: Real-time
-- Week 15 (6/5, 6/7): **Final presentation, Final report, Peer grading, Teamwork report**
+- Week 16 (6/15): **Final report, Teamwork report**
-  - Slides submission deadline: **23:59, June 4, 2023**
+  - Slides submission deadline: **23:59, June 14, 2023**
-  - Final report submission deadline: **23:59, June 14, 2923**
-  -  Peer grading: Real-time
   -  Teamwork report: Google form

 ## Goal
-This project aims to replicate an existing paper on ethical issues in machine learning, and then make meaningful improvements/extensions in terms of research question, machine learning model, features, datasets, or evaluation metrics.
+The goal of the team project is to research a case different from the four cases we are studying in class.
+The case should be based on AI technology; and the project should discuss the technology, social impact, and legal aspects of the technology, similar to how the lecturers present the cases.

+## Content
+The project should include one or more interviews with the technology/social/legal experts who are knowledgeable about the case.
+The interviews can be conducted orally (phone interviews are okay) or by email.

 ## Teams
 This is a team-based project.
-Please form teams of **3 students** by **March 13**.
-If you need help forming teams, advertise yourself and find your teammate in **#team-matching**.
+Please form teams of **3 students** by **March 9**.
+If you need help forming teams, advertise yourself and find your teammate in class.

-## Project Grading (50% of Course Grade)
+## Project Grading (60% of Course Grade)
-- **Proposal presentation**: 5%
+- **Proposal presentation**: 10%
-- **Progress presentation**: 5%
+- **Progress presentation**: 10%
 - **Final presentation**: 15%
 - **Final report**: 10%
 - **Peer grading**: 10%
 - **Teamwork report**: 5%

 **Note that any team may get up to -25%p for project scores if there is a serious problem with teamwork.**
-That means, the project grade could be 25/50, even if all presentation and report scores are perfect.
+That means, the project grade could be 35/60, even if all presentation and report scores are perfect.
 This can apply to an individual student, or to the entire team.

 ## Deliverables
 **All project team members should present an important part in the presentation (speak for at least one minute each)**.
 You should present your work in presentation session.
 - **Proposal presentation**: 5-8 minute presentation
-- **Progress presentation**: 7-10 minute presentation
+- **Progress presentation video**: 7-10 minute presentation video (recorded)
 - **Final presentation**: 10-15 minute presentation
 - **Final report**: 4-6 pages report (+ unlimited references) and slides used for final presentation
 - **Peer grading**: 4 peer gradings for proposal, progress, final presentation, and final report
 - **Teamwork report**: (individually written/submitted) description of what each team member did

 ## Instruction
-**Choose a paper with the following criteria.**
-- Recent paper published in 2019 or later
-- Technical paper that includes a machine learning model and a medium- to large-sized dataset
-- Covering any of the following topics: bias, fairness, social impact, interpretability, privacy, deepfake/generative modeling, social good
-- From ML/NLP/AI conferences including ACL, EMNLP, NAACL, Coling, CVPR, ICCV, ECCV, NeurIPS, AAAI, IJCAI, ICML, ICLR
-- If your paper deviates from the above criteria, or if your project is not based on replication of a previous paper, please email the teaching staff

-**Based on the paper, there are two options you can choose:**
-1. Replicate their method and apply it to your own research problem.
-2. Replicate their method and improve it.
-You should find a problematic issue of the existing work and try to resolve/alleviate it.
+** Choose topic(s) and conduct interview(s). **
+- **Topics** have to be related to AI and its social impact
+- Specific **case** has to be proposed and researched on
+- Contact interviewees who are knowledgeable about the case can have an interview regarding the issue
+- The topics should be about a case different from the four cases we are studying in class

+** Based on the interview(s), prepare your final presentation and report. **
+- They should discuss the technology, social impact, and legal aspects of the technology, including case studies that your team worked on.

 ## Project Proposal
 Give a **5-8 minute proposal presentation** that includes the following:
 - **Problem**: What is the topic of your paper?
-What is the specific task being tackled?
-Why is it important to solve this problem?
+What is the specific case being tackled?
+Why is it important to consider this case?
-- **Related work**: What existing papers have dealt with this problem?
-What were their approaches?
+- **Related work**: What kind of social issues have been proposed regarding this problem?
+What kind of solutions or considerations were proposed?
-- **Replication approach**: Which paper will you use for replication and why?
-- **Improvement approach**: How will you improve upon the replication paper?
-- **Data**: Describe the dataset you will use, even if it is the same one as in the replication paper.
-If the replication paper does not work with openly available data, explain how you will gather your own data.
-If using openly available data but you will work with a subset of the data, explain why and how you will select the subset.
+- **Technology**: What kind of technology was used in this case?
+- **Social Impact**: What/How was this technology’s social impact?
+- **Legal Aspects**: What does the current law lack regarding this issue?
+What kind of legislation is needed for this technology?
+- **Interview**: Who do you wish to interview (It is suggested to have multiple candidates since all of the interviewees may not be able to be interviewed)?
+Why did you pick those people?
 - **Plan**: Explain a week-by-week plan of completing this project, clearly indicating which tasks will be done by which team member, and which tasks will be done together.

 ## Progress Update
-Give a **7-10 minute progress presentation** that includes the following:
+Record a **7-10 minute progress presentation video** that includes the following:
-- **Introduction**: Please briefly explain your problem, approach, and dataset.
+- **Introduction**: Please briefly explain your topic, case, and societal issue.
-- **Replication results**:
+- **Interview**:
+  - Who did your team interview?
+Why were those people chosen?
+Which part (technology/social impact/legal aspects) did the interviewee most talk about?
+  - What kind of questions were asked?
-  - How did you replicate the original paper?
-What problems did you face during the replication, and how did you solve them?
+  - What did you learn from the interview(s)?
+Do you wish to conduct more interviews?
-  - Describe the experiment setting, results of baseline implementation, replication of the chosen models and experiments.
-You may not have complete replication results, in which case just explain the results you have so far and a concrete plan of completing the rest.
 - **Plan**:
-  - Again, how will you improve or modify the original paper?
-Please have a more concrete plan for this based on the replication results.
+  - Again, how will you improve or modify your research?
+Please have a more concrete plan for this based on the interviews and research conducted.

 ## Final Presentation & Final Report
-Give a **10-15 minute final presentation** and submit a **4-6 page (+ unlimited references) report** in ICML format.
+Give a **10-15 minute final presentation** and submit a **4-6 page (+ unlimited references) report**.
 Below is the structure of the final report.
 The final presentation should contain the same content but in a presentation style.
 - **Abstract**: Summary of your work
-- **Introduction**: Background and your motivation for the problem
+- **Introduction**:
+  - Brief overview of the case research and its importance
-- **Approach**: Your approach to solving the problem
+  - Purpose of the report
-- **Data & Experiments**: Data, model, algorithm, comparisons to baseline models, etc
-- **Results**:
-  - Replication results
-  - Results of your improved approach: use graphs, tables, whatever is most appropriate to present your results
-  - Interpretation of results: how do the results answer your research problem?
+  - Outline of the report
+- **Related Works**:
+  - Brief history of AI and its social impact
+  - Types of AI technology and their applications
+- **Technology**:
+  - Explanation of the AI technology the case is based on
+- **Social Impact**:
-- **Discussions**: Your improvements and the limitations
+  - Positive and negative impacts of the AI technology
+  - Ethical considerations
+- **Legal Aspects**:
+  - Legal issues related to AI technology
+  - Current laws and regulations related to AI technology
+  - Future legal implications of AI technology
+- **Case Study**:
+  - Detailed analysis of a case study related to AI technology
+  - Discussion of the technology, social impact, and legal aspects of the case study
+  - Summary of the interviews conducted
+  - Discussion of the insights gained from the interviews
+- **Conclusion**:
+  - Summary of the key findings from the report
+  - Recommendations for future research and policy development
 - **References** (unlimited pages)

 ## Peer Grading
 - We will use Google form (TBD) and it will be done in the lecture.
 - Everyone (individually) should grade and comment on
   - Proposal presentations
-  - Progress presentations
+  - Progress presentation videos
   - Final presentations & reports

 ## Teamwork Report